 Emmett received their BA in psychology in 2015 from the University of West Florida.
 They are a fourth-year graduate student in the Educational Neuroscience Ph.D program at Utah State University.
 They speak fluent English, Spanish, and conversational Kaqchikel Mayan and American Sign Language.

 - the effects language of instruction on numerical system understanding

-Emily’s hobbies include longboarding, cross-stitch, and making blanket forts.
-She also enjoys learning about Meso-American indigenous languages and peoples, aviation and aeronautics, the philosophy of religion, organizational strategies, concept cars, underground cave systems, Buddhist philosophy, entomology, dinosaurs, ad infinitum.
+Emmett’s hobbies include snowboarding, cross-stitch, and making blanket forts.
+They also enjoys learning about Meso-American indigenous languages and peoples, aviation and aeronautics, the philosophy of religion, organizational strategies, concept cars, underground cave systems, Buddhist philosophy, entomology, dinosaurs, ad infinitum.